RibirX/Ribir/doc/develope.md

 ### How to write test with `main-thread-test`

 First, disable official test harness in cargo.toml.
-And a your test path like below, remember add `required-features = ["main-thread-test"]` so your test will run only with feature `main-thread-test`.
+And your test path like below, remember add `required-features = ["main-thread-test"]` so your test will run only with feature `main-thread-test`.

 ```
 [[test]]